sumitpatil21/Advance_Flutter_Ch1/README.md

 - It is a type of provider that does not do any fancy work.
 - It just calls the provider in a new widget and delegates its build implementation to the builder.

+ # 1.1 Switch Dark Theme to Light Theme

 https://github.com/sumitpatil21/Advance_Flutter_Ch1/assets/148967002/8c680c42-7111-43d9-bbd2-ca2014eb5886

 ## 1.5 Quotes Data Solving with Provider Video

 https://github.com/sumitpatil21/Advance_Flutter_Ch1/assets/148967002/56296965-8544-40bf-9fb8-0feb6b8944c9